Last Updated on November 17, 2020 by Oddmund Groette

-Larry Connors have written a strategy called the double 7.
+Larry Connors has written a strategy called the double 7.
 This is a very simple strategy with just two rules.
-The less rules, the better, because less probability of curve fitting.
-This strategy is based on 7 days low (and high for exit), but in my testing it seems to work very well on all time frames (in SPY and S&P 500).
-It takes advantage of the mean reverting tendencies in the stock market.
+The fewer rules, the better, because less probability of curve fitting.
+This strategy is based on 7 days low (and high for exit), but in my testing, it seems to work very well on all time frames (in SPY and S&P 500).
+It takes advantage of the mean-reverting tendencies in the stock market.

 I decided to test this myself but by changing the entry parameters somewhat to better fit my trading style:

 1. The ETF must close on a 3 day low (low is lower than LOW the previous 3 days).

 2. The (c-l)/(h-l) must be lower than 0.33 (IBS).

 1. Exit is on close which is higher than the HIGH the previous 2 days.